tanzimamin2/kickstarter-analysis/README.md

 #### Limitations of the dataset

 One big limitation specially while finding the “Theater outcome based on launch date”, was that all the months have different number of campaigns.
 Some months have a lower number of successful campaigns, this can mean that the total campaigns that month is less than other months.

+If all the months had the same total number of campaigns, the comparision would be more accurate.

+### Additional Recommendations

+For the “theater outcome based on launch date” graph, we can make a table with percentage values.
+This will show us the total number of campaigns, the successful percentage, the failed percentage and the canceled percentage.

+We can use this data to make a **stacked column graph**.
+This will show us a different perspective for this dataset.